SebastianDrynda/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-The code used to experimetn with color spaces, gradients, and thresholds can be found on the [02_Thresholded_Binary_Image.ipynb](02_Thresholded_Binary_Image.ipynb.
+I used a combination of color and gradient thresholds to generate a binary image.
+The code used to experiment with color spaces, gradients, and thresholds can be found on the [02_Thresholded_Binary_Image.ipynb](02_Thresholded_Binary_Image.ipynb).

 A color transformation to HLS with thresholds was done `In [8]` and the S channel was selected because it cleaner than the H channel result and a bit better than the R channel or simple grayscaling.
 Furthermore the S channel is still doing a fairly robust job of picking up the lines under very different color and contrast conditions.